y0w0/documentation/docs/rock5/configuration/rsetup-tool.md

 ### GPIO LEDs

-On this option, you can change the status of power LED and user LED on the board.
+On this option, you can change the status of power LED and user LED on the board (Sometimes only one).
 For the details, please refer to the [LED Setup](../configuration/led).

 ### Thermal governor